EzeeLinux/xbt-backup-tool/README.md

 XBT -- External Backup Tool (Version 3.0)

 1. Description:

  XBT is a program that makes keeping all of your user data safely backed up on a dedicated External USB drive easy.
 XBT works with Ubuntu 16.04 onward and the Linux Mint 18.x series and up.
-It also works with Debian 9 "Stretch" and  distributions based on Debian like Linux Mint Debian Edition 3 "Cindy," and MX Linux.
+It also works with Debian 9 "Stretch" and  distributions based on Debian such as Linux Mint Debian Edition 3 "Cindy," and MX Linux.

 2. Installation:

- Unaip the file 'xbt_3.0.deb' and put it anywhere you wish.
-If you are working with a gra[hic desktop environment, simply drag on to the desktop and then double ckick it.
+ Unzip 'xbt_3.0.deb' from the downloaded zip file and put it anywhere you wish.
+If you are working with a graphical desktop environment, simply drag it onto the desktop and then double click it.
 Your distribution's deb package installer should open up and install it automatically.

- You can also install any deb package from a command line with these commands:
+ You can also install any deb package from the command line with these commands:

+		sudo dpkg -i /path/to/deb/file

+	followed by:

- sudo dpkg -i /path/to/deb/file followed by sudo apt-get install -f .
+		sudo apt-get install -f

  --or--

 		sudo apt install ./name.deb (or /path/to/package/name.deb ). ...

  --or--

- Install gdebi, navaigate to the directory containing the deb file you wish to install and then run:
+ Install gdebi, navigate to the directory containing the deb file you wish to install and then run:

- suod gdebi name.deb
+		sudo gdebi name.deb

- XBT will now be avaialble in your desktop menu.
+ XBT will now be available in your desktop's menu.

 3. Manual Installation:

- Copy the file 'xbt' to either to /usr/local/bin or ~/bin, if you have a local bin folder setup.
+ Copy the file 'xbt' to either _/usr/local/bin_ or _~/bin,_ if you have a local bin folder setup.

- The program is immediately available for use by running the command 'xbt' in any terminal.
+ The program will be immediately available for use by running the command 'xbt' in any terminal.
 XBT offers some direct terminal commands to jump to common functions.
-You can reead more about the in this file or in the only-line help page.
+You can read more about this in this readme file or in the on-line help page.

- Note: XBT won't work from a TTY or through SSH if the XBT Drive is not mounted at /media/user-name/XBT_Drive.
+ __Note:__ XBT won't work from a TTY or through SSH if the XBT Drive is not mounted at /media/user-name/XBT_Drive.

 4. Un-installation

  You can un-install XBT simply by running this command:

- sudo apt remove xbt
+		sudo apt-get remove xbt

- You can slo search for 'xbt' in your graphic software manager and choose to riomve it that way.
+ You can also search for 'xbt' in your graphic software manager and choose to remove it that way.

- Note: XBT only consists of three files
+ __Note:__ XBT only consists of three files

-    xbt = automatically installed in /usr/bin
+* __xbt:__ automatically installed in _/usr/bin_
-    xbt.desktop = automatically installed in /user/share/application
+* __xbt.desktop:__ automatically installed in _/user/share/applications_
-    xbt-icon.xpm = automatically installed in /usr/share/icons
+* __xbt-icon.xpm:__ automatically installed in _/usr/share/icons_

- You can use any file search utility to look for these fiels if you want to remove them.
+ You can use any file search utility to look for these files if you want to remove them.
 XBT does not create any configuration files on the system.

- There is one called xbt-backup.log and that is placed on the dedicated XBT Drive.
+ There is also a file called __xbt-backup.log.__ It is placed on the dedicated XBT Drive.

 5. License.

- XBT is free softare.
+ XBT is free software.
 You can redistribute it and/or modify it under the terms of the GNU General Public License Version 2.0. as published by the Free Software Foundation.
 A copy of the GNU GPL 2.0 is provided with the software.

-6. Contents if Help Page:
+6. Contents of Help Page:

  Commands: